Data Breach Prevention: 14 Tactics, Techniques & Tools

 With a deeper understanding of potential threats, the business can adapt before a ransomware attack causes damage, offering invaluable insights into the effectiveness of existing security measures.
 Specifically, penetration testing should be carried out annually at a minimum or whenever the security team deploys significant changes to the network or applications.

 If your business operations are suspended, you cannot serve your customers.
-This is the foundation of business continuity, starting with a data backup strategy.
+This is the foundational tenet behind business continuity, and it starts with a data backup strategy.
 Data backup must include consistent, frequent backups of all vital organizational data and the secure storage of this data.
 Whereas offsite (off-premise) storage protects backups from physical damage or malware attacks, cloud solutions are plentiful and offer scalability and additional security measures.

 Next, consider a disaster recovery plan and the following two principles.
 Create detailed procedures for restoring backups and checking that critical systems operate as expected.
 Schedule disaster recovery plan tests and poke at potential weaknesses to highlight any adjustments or policies needing emphasis.
 Backup and recovery are ultimately about proactive protection.